talentdeficit/jsx/README.markdown

 `decode` parses a json text (a `utf8` encoded binary) and produces an erlang term (see [json <-> erlang mapping](#json---erlang-mapping))

-the option `labels` controls how keys are converted from json to erlang terms. `binary` does no conversion beyond normal escaping. `atom` converts keys to erlang atoms, and results in a badarg error if keys fall outside the range of erlang atoms. `existing_atom` is identical to `atom`, except it will not add new atoms to the atom table
+the option `labels` controls how keys are converted from json to erlang terms. `binary` does no conversion beyond normal escaping. `atom` converts keys to erlang atoms and results in a badarg error if the keys fall outside the range of erlang atoms. `existing_atom` is identical to `atom` except it will not add new atoms to the atom table

 `{post_decode, F}` is a user defined function of arity 1 that is called on each output value (objects, arrays, strings, numbers and literals). it may return any value to be substituted in the returned term. for example: